Crepidula plana: Distribution

-However, since the 1980s, DNA sequence data, allozyme data and developmental data have provided evidence that the flat white Crepidula from Eastern North America is composed to at least three distinct species.
+However, since the 1980s, DNA sequence data, allozyme data and developmental data have provided evidence that the flat white Crepidula from Eastern North America is composed of at least three distinct species.
 C. plana actually ranges only from Nova Scotia and New Brunswick south to Georgia or northern Florida.
 Records of C. plana in Southern Florida and the Gulf of Mexico are almost certainly misidentified C. atrasolea or C. depressa.
 The identity of the flat white Crepidula species which occurs south of the Gulf of Mexico (in the Caribbean) needs to be re-examined, as it is certainly not C. plana.

 Description

 The shell is flat and white, the internal septum is flat, and there are no muscle scars inside the shell.
 The length of the shell is 15 to 35 mm.
 The maximum recorded shell length is 43 mm.